Do we need to estimate the variance in robust mean estimation?: Introduction

 \section{Introduction}

-The success of many statistical and learning methods, especially for high-dimensional data analysis, hinges on the assumption of light-tailed or even sub-Gaussian errors \cite{wainwright2019high}.
-A random variable $Z$ is said to have sub-Gaussian tails if there exists constants $c_1$ and $c_2$ such that $\PP(|Z|>t)\leq c_1\exp(-c_2t^2)$ for any $t \geq 0$.
-Yet, in many applications, data are often collected with high degree of noises.
-For example, in the context of gene expression data analysis, it has been observed that some gene expression levels exhibit kurtosises much larger than $3$, despite of the normalization methods used \cite{wang2015high}.
-A recent study on functional magnetic resonance imaging \cite{eklund2016cluster} shows that the principal cause of invalid functional magnetic resonance imaging inferences is that the data do not follow the assumed Gaussian shape.
+The success of numerous statistical and learning methods heavily relies on the assumption of light-tailed or sub-Gaussian errors \citep{wainwright2019high}.
+A random variable $Z$ is considered to have sub-Gaussian tails if there exist constants $c_1$ and $c_2$ such that $\PP(|Z-\EE Z|>t)\leq c_1\exp(-c_2t^2)$ for any $t \geq 0$.
+However, in many practical applications, data are often collected with a high degree of noise.
+For instance, in the context of gene expression data analysis, it has been observed that certain gene expression levels exhibit kurtoses much larger than $3$, regardless of the normalization method used \citep{wang2015high}.
+Furthermore, a recent study on functional magnetic resonance imaging \citep{eklund2016cluster} demonstrates that the principal cause of invalid functional magnetic resonance imaging inferences is that the data do not follow the assumed Gaussian shape.
 It is therefore important to develop robust statistical methods with desirable statistical performance in the presence of heavy-tailed data.